brianlu97010/Operating_System_Capstone_2025Spring/lab4/README.md

 - Allocation and deallocation events are logged
 - Block splitting and merging operations are recorded
 - Memory pool status updates are provided

+## Advanced Exercise - Reserved Memory & Startup Allocation
+* Design an API to reserve memory blocks.
+* Implement the startup allocation.
+> [!NOTE]
+> * Your buddy system should still work when the memory size is large or contains memory holes.
+The usable memory region is from 0x00 to 0x3C000000, you can get this information from the memory node in devicetree.
+> * All the usable memory should be used, and you should allocate the page frame array dynamically.
+> * Reserved memory block detection is not part of the startup allocator.
+Call the API designed in the previous section to reserve those regions.
+> * You can either get the memory information from the devicetree, or just simply hardcode it, below are the memory regions that have to be reserved:
+>   1. Spin tables for multicore boot (0x0000 - 0x1000)
+>   2. Kernel image in the physical memory
+>   3. Initramfs
+>   4. Devicetree (Optional, if you have implement it)
+>   5. Your simple allocator (startup allocator)

 ## Usage